open-telemetry/semantic-conventions/docs/messaging/gcp-pubsub.md

 ## GCP operation names

-In addition to the types `messaging.operation` MUST be one of the following:
+In addition to the [Operation names](messaging-spans.md#operation-names), `messaging.operation` MUST be one of the following:

 | Value  | Description |
 |---|---|